-4-H ESPORTS Judging - Wednesday, July 24
+4-H ESPORTS

-Exhibits may be checked in between 8 a.m. - 12:00 p.m. on Saturday, July 20 or from 4:00-8:00 p.m., Sunday, July 21 in the 4-H Center.
+Judging - Wednesday, July 23, Judging will start at 10:30 a.m. in the 4-H Center.
+Exhibit check-in between 8 a.m. - 12:00 p.m. on Saturday, July 19 or 4 -7:00 p.m., Sunday, July 20.
+4-H'er must be present for judging.
+Exhibitor limited to one entry.

-All exhibitors must complete all activities in the Illinois 4-H eSports Pilot Curriculum
+All exhibitors must complete all activities in the Illinois 4-H eSports Curriculum.

-50378----- eSports: Compete in at least 1 ranked tournament online or in person (either as a team or solo), and fully document your progress throughout.
+eSports (SF 50378) Illinois 4-H eSports Curriculum - Required - Compete in at least 1 ranked tournament online or in person (either as a team or solo), and fully document your progress throughout.
 Any game with a documentable bracket system, and at least 3 rounds counts.
 Be sure to include a description of the tournament, your match information, your win-loss record, and description of the game and platform being used to play the game (Ram requirements/capabilities of your machine, video card specs., etc.).
 Prepare a PowerPoint presentation describing your journey through eSports (including your 1 mandatory tournament), what you have learned about gaming/eSports, and why you think more youth should be involved.
 Also include a detailed description of your most important win, explaining your strategy in that victory.
 Be sure to include screenshots and video, if possible.
 Load your presentation to a USB drive.
+Must include a visual presentation.

-4-H EXPLORATORY Judging - Wednesday, July 24
+4-H EXPLORATORY

-Exhibits may be checked in between 8 a.m. - 12:00 p.m. on Saturday, July 20 or from 4:00-8:00 p.m., Sunday, July 21 in the 4-H Center.
+Judging - Wednesday, July 23, Judging will start at 9:30 a.m. in the 4-H Center.
+Exhibit check-in between 8 a.m. - 12:00 p.m. on Saturday, July 19 or 4 - 7:00 p.m., Sunday, July 20.
+4-H'er must be present for judging.
+Exhibitor limited to one entry.

+Exploratory - Welcome to 4-H - Required (not eligible for state fair)

-------Exploratory (Welcome to 4-H)(Not eligible for State Fair): Youth ages 8-10 may exhibit a display on one of the following topics from the project book.
+Youth ages 8 - 10 may exhibit a display on one of the following topics from the project book:

-- Windowsill Gardening or
+- Windowsill gardening; OR

-- 4-H Animals or
+- 4-H animals; OR

-- 4-H Family or
+- 4-H family; OR

-- Coat of Arms
+- Coat of arms

-Collectibles (Not eligible for State Fair): Bring your completed project book and your collection or examples of your collection (if it's too large to bring) with pictures of total collection, OR an exhibit or poster illustrating one feature of the project.
+Collectibles My Favorite Things (Collectibles) - Required (not eligible for state fair) Bring your completed project book and your collection or examples of your collection (if it's too large to bring) with pictures of total collection, OR an exhibit or poster illustrating one feature of the project.

-4-H FAMILY HERITAGE Judging - Wednesday, July 24
+4-H FAMILY HERITAGE

-Exhibits may be checked in between 8 a.m. - 12:00 p.m. on Saturday, July 20 or from 4:00-8:00 p.m., Sunday, July 21 in the 4-H Center.
+Judging - Wednesday, July 23, Judging will start at 9:30 a.m. in the 4-H Center.
+Exhibit check-in between 8 a.m. - 12:00 p.m. on Saturday, July 19 or 4 - 7:00 p.m., Sunday, July 20.
+4-H'er must be present for judging.
+Exhibitor limited to one entry.

-50197----- Family Heritage: Prepare an exhibit of items, pictures, maps, charts, slides/tapes, drawings, illustrations, writings or displays that depict the heritage of the member's family or community or 4-H history.
+Family Heritage (SF 50197) - Prepare an exhibit of items, pictures, maps, charts, slides/tapes, drawings, illustrations, writings or displays that depict the heritage of the member's family or community or 4-H history.
 Please note: Exhibits are entered at 4-H'ers own risk.
 4-H is not responsible for loss or damage to family heirloom items or any items in this division.
-Displays should not be larger than 36 x 48 wide.
+Displays should not be larger than 36" x 48" wide.